jubrito/planner-with-calendar/README.md

 Features

 - connect event to specific day
+- set day view date when clicking on calendar and opening planner

 - update current time base on if it is visible or not
 - Create event from calendar to plot on planner
 - Add all day events to planner top